- National Statistic: yes

 (The degree to which the statistical product meets user needs for both coverage and content.)

-The UK Centre for the Measurement of Government Activity (UKCeMGA) was launched in 2005 to take forward the recommendations of the Atkinson Review (PDF, 1.07MB), with the aim to improve the measurement of government output, inputs and productivity, and to establish a regular reporting schedule.
+The UK Centre for the Measurement of Government Activity (UKCeMGA) was launched in 2005 to take forward the recommendations of the Atkinson Review (PDF, 1.08MB), with the aim to improve the measurement of government output, inputs and productivity, and to establish a regular reporting schedule.
+UKCeMGA closed in 2016 when development and production was continued by the Office for National Statistics (ONS).

-In the years since the publication, we have developed estimates of healthcare and education output, inputs and productivity.
-These estimates are updated annually, and any methods changes are explained in prior papers and articles that we’ve published.
-We also periodically update estimates of output, inputs and productivity for the remaining areas of government final consumption, based on the Classification of Functions of Government (COFOG) expenditure.
+In the years since the publication, we have developed estimates of output, inputs and productivity for different service areas.
+These estimates are updated annually, and any methods changes are explained in prior papers and articles that we have published.
+Service areas are based on the Classification of the functions of government (COFOG).
 These are:

-There are three different statistical outputs published in Public service productivity: total, UK:
+There are three different statistical outputs published in Public service productivity: Total, UK: 2020:

 a volume index of total public services output and indices of output by service area